TLC Has Renewed ‘Dr. Pimple Popper’ For A Second Season

-According to Entertainment Weekly, the show has ranked number 1 in its Wednesday 10:00 PM time slot for TLC.
+According to Entertainment Weekly, the show has ranked No. 1 in its Wednesday 10:00 p.m. time slot for TLC.
 It debuted July 11 and stars Dr. Sandra Lee, a southern California dermatologist who is known for popping the worst pimples the internet has ever seen.
 According to the ratings, the show has resonated especially well with women in the 25-54 demographic.

 “We are delighted our viewers have embraced Dr. Pimple Power, making it a hit for TLC this summer,” said TLC President and General Manager Howard Lee in a recent statement.
 “We look forward to giving viewers more of the fantastic Dr. Sandra Lee and showcasing how she tackles challenging conditions and, most importantly, improves her patients’ lives in the upcoming season.”